hakemz91/OPWSL/README.md

 10. Done installation and then just close cmd console.
 Usage as below:

 ## How to use
-1. First put your pdf, docs, txt and etc. (supported) documents in SOURCE DOCEUMENTS folder, start the launcher and choose Option 4 to ingest your documents.
+1. First put all your pdf, docs, txt and etc. (supported) documents in SOURCE DOCEUMENTS folder, start the launcher and choose Option 4 to ingest your documents.
 First time run it will download the embedding model so will take some time.
-2. Then to chat, run option 1 first and let it finish for downloading the chat model.
+2. Then, run option 1 and let it finish downloading the chat model.
 It will take some times depending on your internet speed.
 When it finish, you can chat with that, or type exit, answer y and choose the options again.

 ## Export to .CSV and .TXT